NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 What you will learn:

 - Apply the Minute data-processing pipeline to a set of MINUTE-ChIP fastq files.
-- Visualize differences between unscaled and scaled bigWig files, using standard tools like IGV, seqtools.
+- Visualize differences between unscaled and scaled bigWig files, using standard tools like IGV, deepTools, R.
 - Understand how quantitative ChIP results are different from traditional ChIP, using as example H3K27m3 data on human ESCs.